ibm-build-lab/wxd-file-ingestion-utilities/README_webcrawl.md

         Click `Add Processor` in the bottom right corner to save it.

-    2. Click `Add a processor` in the main window and select a type of `Foreach`.
+    2. Click `Add a processor` again right below the script processor you just created (don't select the `Add Processer` link under the `Failure Processors`) and select a type of `Foreach`.

         Specify `passages` to as the `Field`, then add the following JSON config to the `Processors` field.